CERT-Polska/mwdb-core/docs/user-guide/9-Sharing-objects.rst

   Can remove all accessible objects from the MWDB.
 May be quite destructive, we suggest to keep that capability enabled only for ``admin`` account.

+*
+  **manage_profile - Can manage profile**

+  Allows to change personal authentication settings like issuing/deleting own API keys and reseting password.

+*
+  **personalize - Can mark favorites and manage own quick queries**

+  Allows to use personalization features like favorites or quick queries.

+*
+  **karton_assign - Can assign existing analysis to the object**

+  Allows to assign Karton analysis to the object by setting ``karton`` attribute or using dedicated API.

+*
+  **karton_reanalyze - Can resubmit any object for analysis**

+  Can manually resubmit object to Karton.

 User capabilities are the sum of all group capabilities.
-If you want to enable capability system-wide (e.g. enable all users to add tags), enable that capability for ``public`` group.
+If you want to enable capability system-wide (e.g. enable all users to add tags), enable that capability for ``registered`` group or ``public`` group if you want to include guests.

-In mwdb.cert.pl service - ``public`` group is allowed to:
+In mwdb.cert.pl service - ``registered`` group is allowed to:

 * add new tags
 * add new comments